cr2940/SWE1D_barrier_hbox/README.md

    wave redistribution method maintains conservation.
 Includes a jump in depth at x = -0.2 with zero momentum, which is the initial condition of the classic dam-break problem.
- - Leaky Barriers (sill_h_box_wave.py, shallow...wave_MB.py): Test that the barrier does indeed keep water from flowing past it provided that the barrier is high enough.
-The barrier is assigned within a cell at x=-0.024.
+ - Leaky Barriers (sill_h_box_wave.py, shallow...wave_MB.py): Test that the barrier off edge does indeed keep water from flowing past it provided that the barrier is high enough.
+(Adjust wall_height in parameters_h_box_wave.txt)
  - Over-Topped Barrier on a Sloping Beach (sill_h_box_wave.py): Example of coastal flood modeling with a sloping bathymetry and wet-dry interface.
 In this case the incoming wave has enough momentum so that the wave overcomes the barrier and leads to flooding